For your tailored quote, please contact email@example.com with your contact details, postcode and number of students.

-Micro-ID is a proud member of the MTA who this year have created a government approved microchip training course to offer people in the pet industry an affordable training solution to enable them to implant microchips safely into dogs, cats rabbits or ferrets.
+Micro-ID has created a government approved microchip training course to offer people in the pet industry an affordable training solution to enable them to implant microchips safely into dogs, cats rabbits or ferrets.

 This training course has been developed due to changes in the legislation for compulsory microchipping in dogs.
 Before this there were no official training standards in the UK however many of the MTA members have been providing microchip training to the highest standards for many years.

 Our course is supported by our training manual sent out to you in advance, so you have more time to do the practical session with the trainer.
 You will be trained to use both the Mini-Chip that was launched in 2011 as well as the standard 12mm microchip.